-We expect capex spends to be ~USD 200 million in FY21, split equally between Small Molecules and the Biosimilars businesses.
 We are well-positioned for success as an early mover in the biosimilars space with a large portfolio of products and limited competition in some of the molecules.
 Our aim is to be a leading biologics player globally and our ambition is supported by our global scale and competitive cost structure.